venice-timones/markdown-tutorial/exercise/README.md

 ## How to submit

-1. Fork and clone this repo
+1. Fork and clone this [repository](https://github.com/ijborda/markdown-tutorial).
-2. Create a new branch called answer
+2. Create a new branch called answer.
-3. Checkout answer branch
+3. Checkout answer branch,
 4. Create a folder inside `exercise/` called `solution`.
 Put all your answers there.
 Use the following filenames:
    - `part-1.md`: For the part 1
    - `part-2.md`: For the part 2
    - `part-3.md`: For the part 3
    - `images`: Store your images here
-5. Push to your fork
+5. Push to your fork.
-6. Issue a pull request
+6. Issue a pull request.
 7. Your pull request description should contain the following:
    - (0 to 3) I/We completed the exercises
    - (1 to 5) I/We feel good about our output